Top Real Estate Sales Advice

 Nationally, over 80% of all homes listed “for sale by owner” end up failing to sell and then end up listing with an agent.
 Clearly, this is a very poor success rate which gets even worse in tougher times.
 There are a host of reasons why so many Massachusetts Real Estate for sale by owners fail.
 These include improper price, lack of marketing and accessibility to the home among others.

 To be sure, there can be exceptions, such as when you are in a great area with high visibility such as a main road.

-If you do decide to “go it alone”, keep in mind that you are responsible for screening everyone that sees the house, and for being available during the day for showings and then making sure the buyer is qualified.
+If you do decide to “go it alone”, keep in mind that you are responsible for screening everyone that sees the house, and for being available during the day for showings.
+When selling for sale by owner you will also need to make sure the buyer is qualified.
+It is highly advisable that you understand the difference between a mortgage pre-qualification and pre-approval letter.
+There is a very big difference between these two mortgage terms.
+When selling a home it is advisable that you make sure the buyer has been pre-approved for a loan.
+A pre-qualification letter does very little to prove the buyer has the ability to procure a mortgage for your home.
+This is a home selling tip you do not want to overlook!
 These are all details that a Real Estate agent can and will handle for you.

 Choosing The Wrong Realtor